yyrdl/zco/readme.md

         return data3;
      })
   }

 ```
 Wow ,much clearer ！full code [here](https://github.com/yyrdl/zco_example/blob/master/callback_vs_zco/example1.js)

-zco try to cooperate with callback directly.It's unnecessary to wrap callback-api.
+zco try to cooperate with callback directly.It's unnecessary to wrap callback-api to Promise.

 ### 2. Future & Handler

 In this section ,we will introduce two concepts of zco , it's `future` and `handler`.
 We have created a function named `func` ,we will show how to use it.